DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 ## What MTSS is?

-MTSS is a GPU/CPU software designed for the **_Classification_** and the **_Subsequence Similarity Search_** of MTS.
-Originally inspired by [1], MTSS aims to improve the *Time Performance* and *Accuracy* for classifying and sub-searching any kind of MTS by using the well known similarity measure: **_Dynamic Time Warping (DTW)_**.
+MTSS is a GPU/CPU software designed for the **_classification_** and the **_subsequence similarity search_** of MTS.
+Originally inspired by [1], MTSS aims to improve the *time performance* and *accuracy* for classifying and sub-searching any kind of MTS by using the well known similarity measure: **_Dynamic Time Warping (DTW)_**.

-In order to improve the *Time Performance* of these two tasks (which may be considered highly time consuming), MTSS presents a **GP-GPU** implementation which allows it to achieve almost three order of magnitude speedup, whilst getting better *Accuracy* results.
-It uses different types of DTW, namely:
+MTSS presents a **GP-GPU** implementation which improves *speed-up* and *accuracy* of the the above citated tasks when compared to single-threaded CPU implementation.
+It's important to stress out that the software's speed=-up performace gets better when the variables ruling the speed complexity of those two tasks drastically increase.

+The software allow to uses three different types of DTW, namely:

 1. **D-MDTW:** Dependent-Multivariate Dynamic Time Warping
 2. **I-MDTW:** Independent-Multivariate Dynamic Time Warping